rpgjs/rpgjs-documentation/docs/guide/player-start.md

 1. You can perform several commands on the player.
 Change hit points, level, etc.
 2. You can create a `Player` class to perform commands according to a situation.
 Here it is when it is connected
+3. You have several ways to position a player

 ## Create Player class